apache/pekko/docs/src/main/paradox/extending-pekko.md

 <a id="loading"></a>
 ## Loading from Configuration

-To be able to load extensions from your Akka configuration you must add FQCNs of implementations of either @apidoc[ExtensionId](actor.ExtensionId) or @apidoc[ExtensionIdProvider](ExtensionIdProvider) in the `pekko.extensions` section of the config you provide to your @apidoc[ActorSystem](actor.ActorSystem).
+To be able to load extensions from your Pekko configuration you must add FQCNs of implementations of either @apidoc[ExtensionId](actor.ExtensionId) or @apidoc[ExtensionIdProvider](ExtensionIdProvider) in the `pekko.extensions` section of the config you provide to your @apidoc[ActorSystem](actor.ActorSystem).

 Scala